-Roasted chickpeas are quite popular as a low carb snack and can satisfy that crunchy, salty flavor that is sometimes missing from a low carb or keto lifestyle.
-It can also be an extremely versatile snack to make, as you can roast them with your favorite blend of spices.
+Roasted chickpeas are quite popular as a slow-carb snack and can satisfy that crunchy, salty flavor that is sometimes missing from a low-carb or keto lifestyle.

-Parmesan adds a umami flavor to the chickpeas, and the recipe below is a blend of parmesan, herbs and Worcestershire sauce.
-It is a robust flavor bomb that hits all the salty, crunchy, spicy notes.
+The recipe below is a blend of parmesan, herbs, and Worcestershire sauce.
+Parmesan adds an umami flavor to the chickpeas, and you end up with a robust flavor bomb that hits all the salty, crunchy, spicy notes.

 Another favorite chickpea snack is roasted chickpeas with a Moroccan spice blend called harissa.